 The majority of these women [89% (67/75)] had positive bacterial cultures using the EQUC technology, further supporting the presence of urobiome in the bladder.
 The median number of bacterial species detected was two, indicating that many of the urobiomes in the women free of UTI were polymicrobial (7).
 The polymicrobial tendency of urobiomes may be the basis for polymicrobial infections.

 Interest in learning more about the implications of urobiome?
-Join our live webinar
+Watch Now

 Polymicrobial infections contain many relevant UTI uropathogens clinically missed by SUC.